 ESG risk management: constantly improving our methods

-Social risks include factors relating to human rights and the well-being of people and communities.
 These factors are liable to impact all of the Group’s businesses, its results and its financial situation in the short, medium and long term.
 Closely interconnected, they must be addressed holistically.

 The Group analyses the potential impact of ESG factors on its counterparties, investments and own operations, prioritising issues identified by its double materiality analysis.
-This analysis enables it to identify priority impacts for the Group with regard to the environment and human rights (environmental and social materiality) and the impact on its economic and financial activities along its entire value chain (financial materiality).
+This analysis enables it to identify priority impacts for the Group with regard to the environment and human rights (environmental and social materiality) and the effect on its economic and financial activities along its entire value chain (financial materiality).

 A solid risk culture